espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Register Capture Event Callbacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MCPWM capture channel can inform you when there's a valid edge detected on the signal.
+The MCPWM capture channel can inform you when there is a valid edge detected on the signal.
 You have to register a callback function to get the timer count value of the captured moment, by calling :cpp:func:`mcpwm_capture_channel_register_event_callbacks`.
 The callback function prototype is declared in :cpp:type:`mcpwm_capture_event_cb_t`.
 All supported capture callbacks are listed in the :cpp:type:`mcpwm_capture_event_callbacks_t`:

 - :cpp:member:`mcpwm_capture_event_callbacks_t::on_cap` sets the callback function for the capture channel when a valid edge is detected.

-The callback function will provide event-specific data of type :cpp:type:`mcpwm_capture_event_data_t`, so that you can get the edge of the capture signal in :cpp:member:`mcpwm_capture_event_data_t::cap_edge` and the count value of that moment in :cpp:member:`mcpwm_capture_event_data_t::cap_value`.
+The callback function provides event-specific data of type :cpp:type:`mcpwm_capture_event_data_t`, so that you can get the edge of the capture signal in :cpp:member:`mcpwm_capture_event_data_t::cap_edge` and the count value of that moment in :cpp:member:`mcpwm_capture_event_data_t::cap_value`.
 To convert the capture count into a timestamp, you need to know the resolution of the capture timer by calling :cpp:func:`mcpwm_capture_timer_get_resolution`.

 The callback function is called within the ISR context, so it should **not** attempt to block.
 For example, you may make sure that only FreeRTOS APIs with the ``ISR`` suffix are called within the function.

 The parameter ``user_data`` of :cpp:func:`mcpwm_capture_channel_register_event_callbacks` function is used to save your context.
-It will be passed to the callback function directly.
+It is passed to the callback function directly.

 This function will lazy install interrupt service for the MCPWM capture channel, whereas the service can only be removed in :cpp:type:`mcpwm_del_capture_channel`.